 1. Begin by printing out your pattern pieces and cutting the pattern to your desired size.
 Place the pattern piece on the fold and cut pieces for both the front and back.

-4. Pin your shortest ruffle to the BACK pattern piece right sides together.
+4. Pin your first ruffle to the BACK pattern piece right sides together.
 Stitch ruffle in place making sure your stitch is either directly on top of, or a little over the gathering stitch - so the stitches don't show when you fold over.
 I place this first ruffle about 3/4 from the top of the leg opening.

 5. Press ruffle over and down and trim any excess.